Let's talk about Kent Libraries

 • Library books straight to my e-reader

-by GinTonic, over 2 years ago
+by GinTonic, almost 3 years ago

 We LOVE Libby and Overdrive.
 My daughter is an avid reader and having the ability to borrow e-books online, especially during the pandemic was a life saver (and is huge money-saver!).
 We have Kobo e-readers which means you can access the library catalogue via the reader itself, which makes it so simple to find and borrow titles.
 Thank you for providing this service.